VertStretch/RenderBurst/README.md

-# Render Burst - Batch Rendering Add-on for Blender 2.8 and 2.79
+# Render Burst - Batch Rendering Add-on for Blender 4.0, 2.8 and 2.79

 Render all cameras, one by one, and store the results. <br />
 **Note: Blender 2.8 is supported!
-There are 2 versions, one for 2.8 and the other for 2.79.
+There are now 3 versions, one for 4.0, 2.8 and the other for 2.79.
 Doesn’t support animation yet.**

 Authors: Aidy Burrows, Gleb Alexandrov, Roman Alexandrov<br />